juliamschultz/PnR-Final/README.md

 The final project for my Programming and Robotics class.
 My job was to move my robot from one side of an obstacle course to the other.
 Using what I have learned in Mr. Adiletta's Programming and Robotics class I have programmed my robot to do just that.

-Here is a picture of my robot
+Here is a picture of my robot!

 ![image of robot](https://drive.google.com/open?id=0B7iQr3-5mQc8em8tSlBfSGpCMjA)